gomezgleonardob/gomezgleonardob/README.md

 **Me**

 I am developer in Python language.
 My interests range from technology to programming.
-I am also interested in camping, web development, and video games.
+Also interested in camping, web development, and video games.

 **About Me**